avosa/hedera-sdk-zig/README.md

 ---

-**Note**: This is the first Hedera SDK for Zig.
+**Note**: This SDK brings Hedera to Zig for the first time.
 It is under active development and evolving quickly.
-While compatibility with the [Hedera Technology Compatibility Kit (TCK)](https://github.com/hiero-ledger/hiero-sdk-tck) is a core goal, please use it thoughtfully and validate thoroughly in your environment before relying on it for critical workloads.
+While compatibility with the [Hedera Technology Compatibility Kit](https://github.com/hiero-ledger/hiero-sdk-tck) is a core goal, please use it thoughtfully and validate thoroughly in your environment before relying on it for critical workloads.